adw0rd/lamadava-docs/docs/source/gql.rst

-REST /gql
+/gql
 ===========

-Getting data from the GraphQL API
+Anonymous data retrieval from the GraphQL API

 .. _examples: